 She can often be heard on local radio stations informing the community of arising issues and upcoming events hosted by the City of North Miami and other non-profit organizations.

 Franzia holds a Bachelor’s degree in Organizational Leadership from St Thomas University.
-Born and raised in Miami, one of four children born to Haitian immigrants; Franzia and her husband Adam L. Burden, Deputy Chief of Opa-Locka PD, have three children and reside in Broward County.
+Born and raised in Miami, one of four children born to Haitian immigrants.